pyvec/naucse-hooks/README.md

-# Webhooks for naucse.python.cz
+# Deployment trigger for naucse.python.cz

-There's current only one hook at ``/hooks/push`` which reacts to GitHub push event and triggers a rebuild of naucse.
-In case there are already some builds running on Travis for the target branch, they're cancelled.
-The build is only triggered if the pushed branch is used as a link in the root naucse repository.
-The hook also reacts to ping events which are sent by GitHub when the webhook is being setup.

-Appart for the hook, this app can install the hook to repositories, if everything is configured.
-The installation is at ``/``.
-The OAuth callback is at ``/github-callback``.
+You can send a POST request to ``/trigger``, which will trigger a rebuild of naucse.
+The request has to contain keys `repository` and `branch`.
+This repository and branch has to be used somewhere in naucse, otherwise no deployment will be triggered.

 ## How to install: